Strategic Partnership RWTH and Indian Institute of Technology MadrasCopyright: © OIR IIT Madras

 The Strategic Partnership

-RWTH Aachen has enjoyed a decades-long friendship with the Indian Institute of Technology Madras in Chennai, IIT Madras for short.
-In 1959 RWTH supported the foundation of IIT Madras.
-Just a few years later in 1966, the two institutions formed the first German-Indian university partnership.
-In September 2016, exactly 50 years later, this relationship was taken to the next level with the initiation of the strategic partnership under the motto "Sister Universities."
+RWTH has enjoyed a decades-long friendship with the Indian Institute of Technology Madras in Chennai or IIT Madras for short.
+In 1959, RWTH supported the foundation of IIT Madras.
+Just a few years later, in 1966, the two institutions formed the first Indo-German university partnership.
+In September 2016, exactly 50 years later, this relationship was taken to the next level with the "sister universities" motto.
+As pioneers in the field of Indo-German university cooperation, RWTH Aachen University and IIT Madras offer a successful platform today, enabling stakeholders from academia, business, civil society, and politics opportunities to participate.

 What is a strategic partnership?